GABETROLL/holbertonschool-simple_shell/README.md

 # Holberton Simple Shell

-The Holberton Simple Shell (hsh) is a project assign as part of Holberton School's curriculum.
-Basically, the hsh is a command language interpreter that execute commands from a command line string, the standard input, or a specified file.
-It handle the PATH.
+The Holberton Simple Shell (hsh) is a project assigned as part of Holberton School's curriculum.
+Basically, the hsh is a command language interpreter that executes commands from a command line string, the standard input, or a specified file.
+It handles the PATH.

+This project is similar to the Linux Shell.

 ## Project Requirements